rottingresearch/linkrot/README.md

 ### download_pdfs(target_dir)
 Arguments:

-	target_dir: The path of the directory to which the reference pdfs should be downloaded
+	target_dir: The path of the directory to which the reference PDFs should be downloaded

 Usage:
 ```python